 Document Type: Article

-Department of Civil Environmental and Architectural Engineering, University of Colorado at Boulder, Boulder, CO, USA
+b.
+Department of Civil Engineering, University of Colorado, Boulder, USA. c.
+X-Elastica LLC, Boulder, Colorado, USA.

 Structural collapse is the main concern in the existing structures which are built in the seismic-prone regions.
 Therefore, the primary goal of the seismic provisions in building codes is to prevent the global collapse.
 Iran is located in the Alpine-Himalayan belt, and has experienced some of the most destructive earthquakes in the past century.
 To evaluate the extent to which the Iranian building code provisions meet this objective, the authors have conducted a detailed assessment of collapse risk on a set of moderate moment resisting reinforced concrete (RC) buildings.
 This study considers P-Delta effects, deterioration in strength and stiffness, and cyclic deterioration in structural components.